JawadAhmadCS/Machine-Learning-Models/Linear Regression/README.md

-# Logistic Regression: Understanding the Basics and Evaluating Performance
+# Overview

 This project demonstrates the implementation of a **Logistic Regression model** and evaluates its performance using various metrics.
-If you're new to machine learning, this guide will help you understand the process step-by-step in a clear and simple way.

 ---